inferno-framework/inferno-reference-server/README.md

 - Once data has been loaded into the server, `./build-docker-images.sh` will create docker images for a FHIR server containing the loaded data.
-- The preloaded version of the server can be run with `docker-compose -f docker-compose.artifactory.yml up`

 ## Running without Docker

-If you cannot run docker, you will need to create a postgres database
+If you cannot run docker, you will need to create a postgres database.

-Once you have done that, update the src/main/resources/hapi.properties to connect datasource.url, datasource.username, datasource.password, datasource.schema (or make your existing postgres db have the provided values)
+Once you have done that, update the src/main/resources/hapi.properties to connect datasource.url, datasource.username, datasource.password, datasource.schema (or make your existing postgres db have the provided values).

 Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
-You should be able to go to localhost:8080 to see information about the fhir server
+You should be able to go to localhost:8080 to see information about the fhir server.

-To populate the database with sample data, run `ruby upload.rb` *Note*: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb is correct
+To populate the database with sample data, run `ruby upload.rb` *Note*: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb corresponds to your running fhir reference server.

 ## Using with Apps

 Currently, there is no registration process.
 To use with an app, use the default client ids:

-To use as a public client, use `SAMPLE_PUBLIC_CLIENT_ID` as the client id
+To use as a public client, use `SAMPLE_PUBLIC_CLIENT_ID` as the client id.

-To use as a confidential client, use `SAMPLE_CONFIDENTIAL_CLIENT_ID` as the client id, and `SAMPLE_CONFIDENTIAL_CLIENT_SECRET` as the client secret
+To use as a confidential client, use `SAMPLE_CONFIDENTIAL_CLIENT_ID` as the client id, and `SAMPLE_CONFIDENTIAL_CLIENT_SECRET` as the client secret.

 ## Contact Us